UTSA-CS-3443/Programmer-Typer-Gamer/README.md

 &nbsp&nbsp - Different themes to improve user experience </br>

 <b>To play the game:</b> </br>
-&nbsp&nbsp 1.
-Run the project </br>
+1. Run the project </br>
-&nbsp&nbsp 2.
-Select game difficulty you would like, and select game theme you would like to play </br>
+2. Select game difficulty you would like, and select game theme you would like to play </br>
-&nbsp&nbsp 3.
-Press start to run the game </br>
+3. Press start to run the game </br>
-&nbsp&nbsp 4.
-Type the incoming texts on enemies into the bottom text box to eliminate them </br>
+4. Type the incoming texts on enemies into the bottom text box to eliminate them </br>
-&nbsp&nbsp 5.
-Esc for pause menu </br>
+5. Esc for pause menu </br>

 </br>
 <b>Team Members:</b> </br>